fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

   ```

   Note: Need to click the button which besides the **Distribution** to import the required jar files of FusionInsight HD.
-If there still need to add extra jar files, you can complete this step either by Talend itself or manully add these jar files.
+If there still need to add extra jar files, you can complete this step either by Talend itself or manually add these jar files.

   ![](assets/Using_Talend_with_FusionInsight/markdown-img-paste-20181027143157715.png)